RobRotell/imagen/README.md

-# imagen
+# Imagen
-SPA for generating images through OpenAI
+Spanish for "picture" and sounds like "imagine."
+Simple UI to submit prompts to generate images through OpenAI.